 - do not broadcast a heartbeat when they are in a faulted state (i.e. do not publish a heartbeat from a separate thread that is unaware of the state of the rest of the component).

-HEARTBEAT is also used by GCS (or Developer API) to determine if can connect to a vehicle in order to collect telemetry and send missions/commands.
+HEARTBEAT may also used by GCS (or Developer API) to determine if it can connect to a vehicle in order to collect telemetry and send missions/commands.